ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

         </a>
         <figcaption>A series of 4 images, concurrently encoded with either ImageMagick (IM) vs PHP GD.
-        Generally image encoding time and results - apart from size - can depend on usage of high dynamic range, lossless or lossy compression, color planes, profiles, wide color gamut, chroma subsampling and bit depths of 8, 10, or 12.
-This is where the differences gain and of course in the images motiv type.<br>
+        Generally image encoding time and results - apart from size - can depend on usage of high dynamic range, lossless or lossy compression, color planes, profiles, wide color gamut, chroma sub-sampling and bit depths of 8, 10, or 12.
+This is where the differences gain and of course in the images motive type.<br>
         <div>Therefore all we need to know is: The new AVIF is the better format.</div></figcaption>
     </figure>